Wilisimple4u/SteamScrape/README.md

 - [ ] Tags
 - [ ] Highligted sections
 - [x] Checkboxes/bulletpointlist
-- [ ] Links, is it as simple as copy paste?
+- [x] Links, is it as simple as copy paste?
+It is as simple as copy paste.